Asymptotic Criticality of the Navier-Stokes Regularity Problem: Abstract

 \section{Abstract}

 {The problem of global-in-time regularity for the 3D Navier-Stokes equations, i.e., the question of whether a smooth flow can exhibit spontaneous formation of singularities, is a fundamental open problem in mathematical physics.
-Due to the super-criticality of the equations, the problem has been \emph{super-critical} in the sense that there has been a fixed `scaling gap' between any regularity criterion and the corresponding \emph{a priori} bound (regardless of the functional setup utilized).
-The purpose of this work is to present a mathematical framework--based on a suitably defined `scale of sparseness' of the super-level sets of the positive and negative parts of the components of the higher-order spatial derivatives of the velocity field--in which the scaling gap between the regularity class and the corresponding \emph{a priori} bound (in the vicinity of a possible singular time) vanishes as the order of the derivative goes to infinity.
-This reveals \emph{asymptotically critical nature} of the Navier-Stokes regularity problem.}
+Due to the super-criticality of the equations, the problem has been super-critical in the sense that there has been a `scaling gap' between any regularity criterion and the corresponding \emph{a priori} bound (regardless of the functional setup utilized).
+The purpose of this work is to present a mathematical framework--based on a suitably defined `scale of sparseness' of the super-level sets of the positive and negative parts of the components of the higher-order spatial derivatives of the velocity field--in which the scaling gap between the regularity class and the corresponding \emph{a priori} bound vanishes as the order of the derivative goes to infinity.}